Here's an interesting discovery I made last week...81 percent of retirees say that good health is the #1 ingredient for a HAPPY retirement.

 I don't want you to end up in this place.

-People are finally realizing that building a financial nest egg is only HALF of the equation.
+The financial industry is finally starting to realize that building a financial nest egg is only HALF of the retirement equation.

 Having all the money in the world can’t buy vibrant health.
 So a comprehensive, satisfying retirement plan must include BOTH health & wealth.